PLM and ERP: what's the difference and do you need both?

 However, there are a host of other issues associated with various densities of function and/or process.
 For example, in the case of ERP, record handling is largely unconstrained in terms of type, particularly in the case of today’s cloud environments where multi-channel data comes and goes throughout ERP platforms constantly.

 On the other hand, PLM tools are more discrete and are primarily suited to particular elements associated with necessary ‘production cycles’ that move and manage materials records, while maintaining specific sets of ‘steps’ that come together to create a final ‘product’.
-So in simple terms, the differences really goals related to enterprise operations at-large, versus a goal driven by a more singular resolution called a ‘product.’
+So in simple terms, the differences are really goals related to enterprise operations at-large, versus a goal driven by a more singular resolution called a ‘product.’

 Your key requirements